azure-ad-b2c/integration-demo-ipification/README.md

 The policies starting with `Phone` demonstrate how to leverage IPification as a silent phone-based passwordless authentication provider with fall back to SMS when IPification is not able to verify the user.

+This scenario is based on the [`phone-number-passwordless` starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/scenarios/phone-number-passwordless).

 ### IPification as a second-factor authentication provider

 The policies starting with `Mfa` demonstrate how to leverage IPification as a multi-factor authentication option to verify a user's mobile number silently.
 This will fall back to SMS when IPification is not able to verify the user.

+This scenario is based on the [`SocialAndLocalAccountsWithMfa` starter pack](https://github.com/Azure-Samples/active-directory-b2c-custom-policy-starterpack/tree/master/SocialAndLocalAccountsWithMfa).

 ## Deployment